Jawsen/Jawsen.github.io/index.md

 ## Introduction

 San Francisco has long struggled with narcotics-related crimes.
-In this story, we explore when, where, and how drug-related crimes happen using open data from the city.
+In this story, we are going to explore when and where these crimes occur and how trends have shifted over time.
+Our analysis will focuse on the period from 2009 to 2019.

 ---